MaggiWuerze/xddcwebloader/README.md

 I'd recommend IntelliJ.
 For this approach also see the building section.

+--

+After starting the app (shouldn't take more than a couple of seconds) you can open it in your browser at either [localhost:8080](localhost:8080) or hostname/ip:8080 if you try to access it from another machine.

 # Building
 Building the app (and running it from your IDE) requires you to install the following requirements:
 - Node.js (17+)